 There are enormous benefits to text messaging, but there are also some HIPAA violation risks to be aware of.
 Texting leaves a digital footprint for messages sent, including day, time and context.
-If SMS messaging contains a patient’s protected health information (PHI), the text message has to be compliant with HIPAA rules and best practices to prevent identity theft and data breaches.
+If SMS messaging contains a patient’s protected health information (PHI), the text message has to be compliant with HIPAA rules and best practices to prevent identity theft and data breaches including HIPAA violations.

 What are the HIPAA Laws and Regulations Regarding SMS Messaging?

-If you’ve ever wondered, “Is texting HIPAA compliant?” you’re not alone.
-With this form of messaging communication becoming one of the top ways that patients want to be contacted, it has many providers wanting to get quick answers to their most pressing HIPAA questions.
+If you’ve ever wondered, “Is texting compliant with the HIPAA security rule?” you’re not alone.
+With this form of messaging communication becoming one of the top ways that patients want to be contacted, it has many providers wanting to get quick answers to their most pressing HIPAA regulations questions.

 So, is texting HIPAA compliant?
 The short answer is yes.
 Text messaging is HIPAA-compliant under certain circumstances and provided that “administrative, physical and technical safeguards [exist] to ensure the confidentiality, integrity and security of electronically stored or transmitted private health information.